jakeharkett/mphys-titanic/README.md

-# MPhys Script and Resources
+# MPhys Resources

-A collection of scripts and resources in Sasha Hinkley's MPhys group.
+A collection of codes, instructions and resources for Sasha Hinkley's MPhys group.

 ## Common
 Commonly used scripts in the project:
 	Projectscript
 	Age Code
 	Detection Algorithm

+## Age Code

+## RDI

+## Sensitivity Plot

 ## Web-Database
 Holds all resources related to creating the SQL database for the website.